eriklonnroth/newbscraping/AI_Instructions.md

 - **📊 Scrape** the relevant fields as specified and save the results to a CSV file within `csv_output` with relevant headers for each field
 - **💾 Append Data:** Append data to the file after each item page rather than just storing in memory, in case the script fails partway
 - **📁 File Management:** Avoid proliferation of CSVs by appending all records to one CSV
+- **🔎 Review Output:** Always review the first 50 lines of any CSV output to ensure we're capturing data in the correct format

 ### **Phase VI: Finalization & Quality Control**